wix-incubator/wix-rest-docs/app-management/guides/About App Management.md

 The App Management APIs allow you to manage user specific data for all individual installations of your app.
 This includes receiving notifications whenever a new user installs your app on their site or purchases a Premium version.
+Additionally, you can use the APIs to add custom charges to your users' invoices.

 With the App Management APIs, you can: